 Is this the right course for you?

 Students on all five strands of this programme must have well-balanced interests in learning about business and in developing a high level of proficiency in a language.
-From start to finish, whether as beginners (on the ab initio Russian and Polish* streams) or as more advanced learners (in French, German or Spanish), you will be required to demonstrate a high level of motivation and commitment to mastering core business modules (see the table BESS at a glance, page 42) and to all aspects of language learning.
+From start to finish, advanced learners, will be required to demonstrate a high level of motivation and commitment to mastering core business modules (see the table BESS at a glance) and to all aspects of language learning.
 Educational experts emphasise the special challenges associated with the study of two disparate disciplines employing different teaching approaches and requiring different learning styles on the part of the student, but they also stress that mastery of these challenges builds skills that are particularly sought after by employers.

 Did you know?